keithalewis/math/simple.md

 ### Examples

-Consider a one-period market with a bond who's value doubles over the period, a stock with initial price 1 that either stays the same or triples in value, and a call option on the stock with strike 2 and price $c$.
+Consider a one-period market with a bond that doubles in value over the period, a stock with initial price 1 that either stays the same or triples in value, and a call option on the stock with strike 2 and price $c$.
 This is modeled by $x = (1,1,c)$, $X(\omega) = (2,\omega,\max\{\omega - 2, 0\})$